Guillermo Carreño

-Guillermo Gerardo Carreño Matamala (born February 6, 1962, in Chile) is a former Chilean footballer who played for clubs of Chile.
+Guillermo Gerardo Carreño Matamala (born 6 February 1962) is a Chilean former professional footballer who played as a midfielder.

-Career
+Club career

-In 1984, he was on loan to Cobreandino.
+In 1984, Carreño was on loan to Cobreandino.
 In the years 1985 to 1988 in Iquique, where it reached its greatest footballing expression.

 Hires Colo-Colo in 1989, wearing the dawn shirt until 1990 and the "cacique" won the National Tournament in 1989 and 1990 and Chile Glass of them years.
 In 1991, he played in O'Higgins of Rancagua, where he played until 1993, when he retired.